 Crowdsourcing before the cool kids did it

-Enter 2006.
-Wired’s Jeff Howe coined the term crowdsourcing with his “Rise of Crowdsourcing” article.
-Combined with the rapid growth of e-commerce, the age of the consumer, mobile technologies and social media in the last seven years, crowdsourcing has revolutionized just about any industry smart enough to utilize it.
+In June 2006, Wired’s Jeff Howe coined the term crowdsourcing in his article, “Rise of Crowdsourcing.”
+Combined with the rapid growth of e-commerce, the age of the consumer, mobile technologies and social media in the last decade, crowdsourcing has revolutionized just about every industry that’s been smart enough to utilize it.
 The world’s best global brands have increasingly used crowdsourcing to get things done, and as this interactive timeline shows, the year-over-year growth speaks for itself.

 Crowdsourcing and outsourcing content writing